PookiePepelsss/Airflow-UI/README.md

 Window:Toggle(false)
 ```

-Drag any empty area to move it and the bottom-right grip to resize it.
-It scales down on small screens and never leaves the viewport.
+Drag any empty area to move it and the grip in the bottom-right corner to resize it.
+It scales itself down on small screens and stays inside the viewport.

 ### Properties